MosesEbenezer/NestJS-GraphQL-server/README.md

 ## Project Requirements:

-1) Should Have Docker Desktop Installed
+1) Should Have Docker Desktop Installed.
-2) 2) Should download a zip or close this NestJs-Graghql App.
+2) Should download the zip folder or clone this project repository.

 ### Docker Installation